fraterrisus/walkthroughs/aethus/items.md

 *Where:* Constructed (Facilities).

+*Blueprint:* Granted by the Resistance as part of *Buried Memories*.

 *Cost:* 20x [Reinforced Material](#reinforced-building-material), 3x [Kalynite Frame](#kalynite-frame), 2x [Meteorite Frame](#meteorite-frame), 2x [Advanced Electronics](#advanced-electronics), 4x [Hardened Glass](#hardened-glass), 1x [High-Voltage Converter](#high-voltage-converter)

 *Power:* &ndash;10

 The Resistance convinces you to build one of these so that you can communicate with them without ARC noticing.
 It serves as a "do you have a bunch of late-game materials" gate.

+{% endaethusitem %}
+{% aethusitem 'Climber Storage Module' %}

+*Where:* Omicron, in one of the half-sunken cargo containers in the lava-filled hallway.

+Stick this in the Climber (try clicking on the console on the outer edge, rather than the center) and its cargo capacity is greatly increased (**FIXME**)

 {% endaethusitem %}
 {% aethusitem 'Crafting Bench' %}